pymontecarlo/pymontecarlo/docs/tutorial.rst

 .. note::

-   See the **supported options** section for each Monte Carlo program on the :ref:`supported-monte-carlo-programs` page for more details.
+   See the :ref:`supported options <supported-options>` page to know which options is supported by which Monte Carlo program.

 The Gaussian beam is the most supported by the different Monte Carlo programs.
 Besides the incident energy, the diameter corresponding to the full width at